Command Palette

 What's now possible

 Until we built the recruiting system, our growth was tied to W-2 headcount, which meant hiring one person at a time and waiting for them to ramp.
 Once we had a vetted bench of contractors we could match to the right project on day one, our hiring model didn't make sense anymore.
 We turned the company into a partner model in a day, and that move would have been impossible without the year of rewiring how the company runs underneath it.
+That's what owning the operating layer buys: the pivot wasn't a software project, it was a decision.

 That showed us we should wire our whole business based on transcripts.
 It's this untapped use of data, and there's so much context already sitting in there.